nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Deletes one or more tags from a patient identified by the index number used in the last patient listing.
 * At least one tag must be provided.
+* Tags can only contain alphanumeric characters or spaces.
-* Tags should be alphanumeric and cannot be blank.
+* Tags cannot be empty or blank
-* Tags are **case-sensitive**.
+* Tags are **case-insensitive** when matching tags
 * The index **must be a positive integer** 1, 2, 3, …​
-* Tags should match exactly with the existing tags of the patient.
+* Tags provided should match with the existing tags of the patient.
-* When deleting tags, if a tag is repeated in the command, it will be treated as a single tag to delete.
+* When deleting tags, if tags are repeated in the command, it will be treated as a single tag to delete.
 E.g. `t/friend t/friend` will be considered as a single `friend` tag for deletion.
-* If the patient does not have a tag provided in the command, it will be logged and shown to the user as an unsuccessful deletion of that tag.
+* If the patient does not have a tag provided in the command, it will be logged and shown to the user.

 Examples:
 * `deletet 1 t/critical`
-* `deletet 2 t/friend t/fallRisk`
+* `deletet 2 t/friend t/fall risk`

 --------------------------------------------------------------------------------------------------------------------